 Anticipated Results

 This label can be compared to the Surgeon General’s warning label, but for the field of consumer electronics.
-Instead of cancer and adverse health effects, the hazard being avoided are identity theft, and invasions of privacy.
+Instead of cancer and adverse health effects, the hazards being avoided are identity theft, and invasions of privacy.

-Unlike cigarettes relationship with Surgeon General warnings, IoT devices can be improved to provide stronger security and better suite customer preferences.
+Unlike cigarettes’ relationship with Surgeon General warnings, IoT devices can be improved to provide stronger security and better suite customer preferences.
 As customers are informed about the strength and requirements of the devices they buy, companies will be encouraged to build devices that contain better tested and reliable data security.

 Suggested Further Research

 Create Standardized security integrity measure which can be displayed as part of the label.
-Include notices such as validation for how often and consistently updated the device is, how well the it performed under in-house testing using an aforementioned testbed.
+Include notices such as validation for how often and consistently updated the device is and, how well it performed under in-house testing using an aforementioned testbed.

-Poll consumer responses and satisfaction with IoT devices with various reputability of security.
+Poll consumer responses and satisfaction with IoT devices with various levels of reputability of security.
 Determine if userbases are fully aware or informed about current issues.
 Track down any specific products which cause more trouble than others (currently DVR’s and security cameras)

 Conclusion